CONSTITUTION FOR THE CERRITOS COLLEGE FACULTY FEDERATION-AFT LOCAL 6215

 Section 10.
 The Grievance Committee shall work with the Division Representatives in the resolution of contractual and non-contractual disputes in the workplace; shall maintain records of grievances and their disposition; shall be responsible for the processing of grievances and disputes beyond the immediate work location; and shall make decisions regarding disputes to be taken to arbitration or civil remedy.
 The grievant may appeal these last decisions to the Executive Board.

 Section 11.
-The Leadership Development Committee shall identify the training needs of the organization’s officers, division represents, members of the part-time faculty caucus, and staff, and shall develop or locate the resources needed to meet those needs.
+The Leadership Development Committee shall identify the training needs of the organization’s officers, division representatives, members of the part-time faculty caucus, and staff, and shall develop or locate the resources needed to meet those needs.

 Section 13.
 The Membership Committee shall consist of the members-at-large and other interested executive board or regular members.
 It shall maintain accurate membership records and issue membership cards, create membership materials in coordination with the Communications Chair, develop programming for members, including orientations for new faculty members and training for union officers, monitor email and voice mail messages and forward them to the appropriate officers and/or committees.
 This committee is also responsible for organizing membership drives and other outreach work.

 Section 14.
-Committee for Political Education shall consist of union members who voluntarily contribute to the COPE fund.
+The Committee for Political Education shall consist of union members who voluntarily contribute to the COPE fund.
 The committee may secure voluntary contributions to support the political work of the organization; screen and recommend candidates to endorse for local and state office and develop programs to promote the political education and action of union members.
 The Executive Board will make a recommendation to the union members.
 Candidate endorsements will be determined by a majority vote open to all union members.
 The vote shall be conducted by an electronic platform.

 Members of the local union may make contributions to COPE directly or through payroll deduction.
 In addition, the Board may earmark a portion of member dues for COPE.
 The amount may be changed from time to time by majority vote of the board not to exceed $2.00 per member per month.
 COPE may accept contributions from persons who are not members subject to the approval of the Executive Board.